A Brothel, Beauty And A Murderer eBook #23

 About This Book

-“A Brothel, A Beauty And A Murderer!” © 2016 by Raymond Cook is a 227 page (Explicit Sexual Content) story about a 1899 gold mining town in Colorado called Silverton.
+A Brothel, Beauty And A Murderer © 2016 by Raymond Cook is a 227-page (Graphic Sexual Content) story about a 1899 gold mining town in Colorado called Silverton.
 With 40 gold and silver mines both large and small there were 20 men for every woman.
-30 saloons and brothels catered to miners thirst and need for a woman for a couple of hours.
+30 saloons and brothels catered to miners thirst and need for a woman for an hour.
 Brothels and parlor houses were allowed within the Blair District which consisted of four square blocks.

 When he left the brothel a short time later he bumped into a couple coming out of a general store with packages.
 All three people fell to the ground.
 After apologies and no harm done, everyone went their separate ways.
 Greg didn’t know the woman had stolen his wallet with thousands of dollars in it.
 When he realized his wallet was missing he thought Annabelle stole it.
 He returned to the brothel with a gun in his hand.

 When he walked through the front door he shot and killed the bouncer and some of the women.
 He searched the brothel but in the melee Annabelle escaped down the back stairs.
 After finding where her ranch was, Greg tied her to a railroad tie.
 Camped nearby though is Henry Grant, an injured bounty hunter.
 He was shot by a wanted man he was trailing.
 When he heard her screams Henry saves her life.
 Annabelle hires him after he heals to take her to Garnet, Montana where Greg fled to after selling his six saloons.